KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-openhabQuickWatch by steve415](https://github.com/steve415/MMM-openhabQuickWatch)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-OpeningHours by Menturan](https://github.com/Menturan/MMM-OpeningHours)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - W - package.json issue: No license field.
+3. `package.json` issue: No license field.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-OpenmapWeather by sathyarajv](https://github.com/sathyarajv/MMM-OpenmapWeather)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-OpenmapWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-OpenmapWeather.js`: Replace it with built-in fetch.

 ## [MMM-OpenSprinkler by johnny-co](https://github.com/johnny-co/MMM-OpenSprinkler)

-1. - W - An error occurred while getting information from 'package.json': SyntaxError: Unexpected token ']', ..."dule", ],
+1. Issue: An error occurred while getting information from 'package.json': SyntaxError: Unexpected token ']', ..."dule", ],
   "aut"... is not valid JSON
 2. Typo: Found 'Magic Mirror' in file `MMM-OpenSprinkler.js`: Replace it with `MagicMirror²`.